By Heidi Yuen, registered acupuncturist and certified Shōnishin practitioner

 Shōnishin is gaining popularity around the world.
 Apart from augmenting and preserving the children’s health, it is used to treat a wide variety of disorders, including2:

 The frequency, dosage and strength of Shōnishin treatment depend on the practitioner, the age, and condition of the child, among other factors.
 The treatment is generally very brief, ranging from three to five minutes.
-The beauty of Shonishin is its simplicity, gentleness, and effectiveness.
+The beauty of Shonishin is its simplicity and gentleness.
+Yet the outcomes tend to be very impressive.